How do I contact the Illinois Department of Financial & Professional Regulation (IDFPR)?

 I passed the state exam 15 months ago.
 Can I still apply for my license?

-No. A successful state exam score is good for 1 year from the date of the exam (if the exam was taken after April 30, 2011) Exams before that date are no longer valid.
-Within a year of passing, if you do not apply for a license, you will be required to sit for the exam again.
+No. A successful state exam score is good for 1 year from the date of the exam.
+If you do not apply for your license within a year of passing the exam, you will be required to sit for (and pass) the exam again.
 Your 75 hour Broker Pre-License Topics and 15 hour Broker Pre-License Applied Principles transcripts are good for 4 years, so you won’t have to take the education requirement again.
 The same is true of your Managing Broker courses.

 Prior approval?
 Who needs it?

-Attorneys and Broker candidates applying under the 18-20 year old qualification. prior approval
+Attorneys and Broker candidates and those applying under the 18-20 year old qualification must file for prior approval (click here) before being allowed to sit for the exam.